mariadb-corporation/MaxScale/Documentation/Upgrading/Upgrading-To-MaxScale-2.3.md

 readwritesplit session command history is enabled by default in 2.3 but is limited to a maximum of 50 commands after which the history is disabled.
-This is unlikely to show in any metrics but it contributes to the increased memory foorprint of MaxScale.
+This is unlikely to show in any metrics but it contributes to the increased memory footprint of MaxScale.

 ## Unknown Global Parameters